 What’s the Difference Between Audit and Assurance?
 Let’s Break It Down!

-Have you heard the terms “audit” and “assurance” and wondered what they really mean?
-Don’t worry you’re not alone.
-These words are frequently used in the financial sector and while they’re closely related but they’re not the same thing.
-Let’s understand this in simple words.
+Have you heard the words "audit" and "assurance" but are unsure what they mean?
+You're not alone!
+These terms are common in finance, and while they are related, they are not the same.
+Let’s explain them in simple words.

 What is an Audit?

-It’s like when your teacher checks your homework to see if you’ve done it right or not.
-An auditor (the person who does the audit) goes deep into the numbers, looks for errors, and make sure there’s no funny business happening, like fraud.
+It’s like a teacher checking your homework to see if it’s done correctly.
+An auditor (the person doing the audit) carefully checks the numbers, finds mistakes, and makes sure everything is honest and fair, with no cheating or fraud.

 Key point: An audit is all about checking the financial numbers are correct and trustworthy.